What's A Field?

 Magnetic Field Strength (H)

-In materials like iron, electron spins and their magnetic fields will
+In materials like iron, nickel, and cobalt, electronic orbits and their

-with any external magnetic field, adding to the total flux density.
+with nearby magnetic fields, adding to the overall flux density.

 Magnetic field strength (symbol H)